Leedehai/expandable-tree-list/README.md

 Clickable, navigatable.

-You may populate the content of the tree manually or programmatically from another source.
+Take JSON as input: you need to populate the section "generated content" (in JSON format) manually or programmatically from another source.

 ### Features